johnmcfarlane/papers/c++/error-handling.md

 Both the user and the provider can have contractual obligations.
 However, ***this document concentrates on violation by user***.

 Why?
+Firstly, it's simpler to focus on one side of the contract and apply the findings to the other side later on.
-Because the user is typically the less experienced and more error-prone of the two parties.
-Therefore, user contract violation is more common and of greater concern.
+Secondly, the user is typically the less experienced and more error-prone of the two parties.
+Therefore, violation by user is more common.
+It seems highly likely that more software defects are caused by the user, rather than the provider of a contract.

 Nowhere is this clearer than in the case of the Toolchain Contract (below) where the toolchain provider is far less likely to be the cause of a contract